 Doug Van Meter, pastor

 Doug Van Meter has served as the pastor-teacher of Brackenhurst Baptist Church since 6 July 1993.
 Doug’s primary ministry in the church is the exposition of Scripture each week from the pulpit.
 He is also responsible for the mission and discipleship ministries of the church and is involved in much counselling.
-Doug is married to Jill and has five daughters—Allison (married to Tommie), Katy, Lydia (married to Gomolemo), Jessica, and Danielle (married to Shane)—and three grandchildren.
+Doug is married to Jill and has five daughters—Allison (married to Tommie), Katy, Lydia (married to Gomolemo), Jessica, and Danielle (married to Shane)—and a growing number of grandchildren.